artefactual/archivematica-docs/user-manual/ingest/manual-normalization.rst

 your originals and normalized files, and the METS will include PREMIS events with "manual normalization" noted in the eventDetail of the appropriate normalization events.
 A discussion of the overall AIP structure can be found
-here: AIP structure.
+here: :ref:`AIP structure <aip-structure>`.
 Additionally, you might note that the manualNormalization folder and subfolders used during the manual normalization workflow have been deleted once normalization was approved rather than being packaged into the AIP.

-7. If you are satisfied with everything here, continue to store your AIP and/or upload your DIP as per the User manual instructions.
+7. If you are satisfied with everything here, continue to store your AIP and/or upload your DIP as per usual.

 Option 2: Manual normalization during Ingest
 --------------------------------------------